BrewBlox/brewblox-documentation/docs/user/troubleshooting.md

 Units are part of the field name.
 For 24 hours after changing units from Celsius to Fahrenheit, you'll see both `spark-one/block/value[degC]` and `spark-one/block/value[degF]` in the Graph settings.

+**My Pi suddenly reboots**

+This is often caused by underpowered chargers, especially if the Pi reboots while pulling or starting Docker images.
+For more information, see [the official power requirements page](https://www.raspberrypi.org/documentation/hardware/raspberrypi/power/README.md).